tyronebj/espa-surface-reflectance/lasrc/README.md

    variable.
 One use of roatm was not updated to use the tmp_roatm and reassign to the tmp_roatm.
 This bug will affect the scenes which have a high water vapor content.
+2. The second pass of the aerosol interpolation within compute_refl.c has the potential for an infinite loop if the number of pixels available for interpolation is not sufficient.
+The code has been updated to prevent this infinite loop.